SCADA CER · M2 · The Resilience Officer 0

 What happens next

 You file Tier 3.
-Internal review only, no Article 15 notification.
-The parent company is told via the weekly resilience digest, four days from now.
+Internal review only, no Article 15.
+Parent company hears via the weekly resilience digest, four days from now.

-You log your three-minute absence in operator notes, partially.
-You phrase it as "transient operator step-out (1 phone call to family)."
-You do not name the call.
+You log the absence partially: "transient operator step-out (1 phone call to family)."
+You don't name the call.

-You log the HVAC sign-out variance as "within tolerance."
-You do not flag it for follow-up.
+You log the HVAC sign-out as "within tolerance."
+You don't flag it for follow-up.

 Documentation +2.
 Notification 0.
 Trust-with-Regulator -2.
-The cover-up has not yet fully begun, but you have started writing in a register that an auditor reads as evasive.
+The cover-up hasn't fully begun, but you've started writing in a register an auditor reads as evasive.
 Six months from now Sara will read this entry and feel the language is slightly off.

-Carry-forward to M3: The HVAC contractor sign-out variance is logged but not flagged.
-Priya's M3 work will need to surface it from the routine entries.
-The misidentification reveal in M3 will be earned, not given.
+Carry-forward to M3: The HVAC sign-out variance is logged but not flagged.
+Priya will need to surface it from the routine entries.
+The M3 misidentification reveal will be earned, not given.

 Tier 4 , chosen